firebolt-db/godocs/docs/Reference/system-settings.md

 Use this setting to specify how the query should behave when the HTTP connection to Firebolt is dropped (e.g., UI window is closed).
 For this, you can choose between 3 different mode:
 - NONE: The query will not be canceled on connection drop
 - ALL : The query will be canceled on connection drop
-- TYPE_DEPENDENT: Only queries without sideeffects will be canceled (e.g., `SELECT`).
+- TYPE_DEPENDENT: Only queries without side effects will be canceled (e.g., `SELECT`).

 ### Syntax
 ```sql